 It's not every day you meet a beetle who can draw like Albrecht Durer, but Marvin can.
 He and his family live in a New York City apartment, and when James (whose father is a professional artist) receives a drawing set for his birthday, he and Marvin are drawn into a plot to catch an art thief.

-When you saw different parts of the world, you saw different parts of yourself.
-And when you stayed home, where it was safe, those parts of yourself also stayed hidden." p.268
+"When you saw different parts of the world, you saw different parts of yourself.
+And when you stayed home, where it was safe, those parts of yourself also stayed hidden."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .